threefoldtech/js-sdk/docs/tests/sals/vdc/test_vdc.md

 ### test09_transfer_to_provisioning_wallet

-Test case for transfer 0.1 tft to provisioning wallet.
+Test case for transfer TFT to provisioning wallet.

 **Test Scenario**

 - Deploy VDC.
 - Get wallet balance.
-- Transfer 0.1 TFT to provisioning wallet.
+- Transfer TFT to provisioning wallet.
 - Check that the wallet balance has been changed.

+### test10_extend_zdb

+Test case for extend zdbs.

+**Test Scenario**

+- Deploy VDC.
+- Get the zdbs total size.
+- Extend zdbs.
+- Check that zdbs has been extended.

+### test_01_load_info

+Test case for load info.

+**Test Scenario**

+- Deploy VDC.
+- Get VDC by j.sals.vdc
+- Check that VDC should be empty.
+- Load info.
+- Check instace_name should be filled.

-### test_01_list_vdcs
+### test_02_list_vdcs

 Test case for listing deployed vdcs.